 Time slots are also used to coordinate actions when receivers increase their subscription level.
 The server places an increase signal into each packet.
-The increase signal identifies a subscription level which is fixed for all packets on all layers within a time slot.
-Receivers use increase signals to decide whether to increase their subscription level at the beginning of a time slot according to the following rule: If the current subscription level is i, the increase signal for the current time slot is j, where $j \ge i$, and there is no packet loss during the current time slot, then increase the subscription level by one at the beginning of the next time slot.
+The increase signal identifies a subscription level, which is fixed for all packets on all layers within a time slot.
+Receivers use increase signals to decide whether to increase their subscription level at the beginning of a time slot according to the following rule: if the current subscription level is i, the increase signal for the current time slot is j where $j \ge i$, and there is no packet loss during the current time slot, then increase the subscription level by 1 at the beginning of the next time slot.
 An increase signal of -1 is used to indicate that no receiver should increase its rate.

-We use cumulative increase signals for the following reasons.
+We use cumulative increase signals for the following reasons:

-- If a receiver behind a bottleneck link adds a new layer and does not experience congestion, then receivers sharing the same bottleneck link at lower subscription levels should also add a layer to fully exploit the available bandwidth. - 2) If a receiver adds a new layer and causes congestion on a bottleneck link, other receivers at a lower subscription level behind this bottleneck should not be punished.
-If all low-rate receivers raise their subscription level in tandem with a higher rate receiver, the worst that can happen is that the low-rate receivers drop back to their previous rate if congestion occurs.
+- 1. if a receiver behind a bottleneck link adds a new layer and does not experience congestion, then receivers sharing the same bottleneck link at lower subscription levels should also add a layer to fully exploit the available bandwidth; - 2. if a receiver adds a new layer, causes congestion on a bottleneck link and drops back to the original subscription level, then receivers at lower subscription levels should have also added a new layer so that if they feel the same congestion, they also drop back to their original subscription level.

-Of course, there should be more increase signals for receivers at lower subscription levels than for those at higher subscription levels so that eventually all receivers behind the same bottleneck link reach the same subscription level.
-The pattern of increase signals that the server uses is one of the more important considerations in the design of FLID.
-This pattern is designed in conjunction with the rates of the different layers, and together, they determine the fairness of FLID against other protocols such as TCP.
+Of course there should be more increase signals for receivers at lower subscription levels than for those at higher subscription levels so that eventually all receivers behind the same bottleneck link will be at the same subscription level.
+The pattern of increase signals that the server uses is one of the more important considerations in a good design of FLID.
+This pattern is designed in conjunction with the rates of the different layers, and together they determine the fairness of FLID against other protocols such as TCP.

-C. Setting the Increase Signals for the Layers
+4.3 Setting the increase signals for the layers

-To gain insight into how to set the increase signal values, we consider a probabilistic pattern of increase signals.
+To gain insight into how to set the increase signal values we consider a probabilistic pattern of increase signals.
 We then describe a deterministic pattern.
-Let $1 = p{-1} > p_0 > p_1 > \cdots > p{\ell-1} = 0$.
+Let $1 = p{-1} > p_0 > p_1 > \ldots > p{\ell-1} = 0$.
 In each time slot, the increase signal is set to i with probability $p_i - p{i+1}$ for $-1 \le i \le \ell - 1$.
 This means that a receiver with subscription level i will increase its level in each time slot with probability p_i .
-The value of $p{\ell-1}$ must be set to zero to prevent a receiver joined to all layers from ever attempting to join an additional layer that does not exist.
-For simplicity, we define $p{-1} = 1$, which corresponds to a phantom layer that carries no traffic.
+The value of p{l-1} must be set to zero, to prevent a receiver joined to all layers from ever attempting to join an additional layer that does not exist.
+For simplicity, we define $p{-1} = 1$ which corresponds to a phantom layer that carries no traffic.